wikimedia/composer-merge-plugin/README.md

 Composer Merge Plugin 2.0.x (and newer) is compatible with both Composer 2.x and 1.x.

+Composer Merge Plugin 3.0.x (and newer) is requires Composer 2.x.

 ```
 $ composer require wikimedia/composer-merge-plugin
 ```